Logo

 5. Don't be afraid to ask for a progress update from the Ministry - you can send an email to info@emiratisation.gov.ae

 If you have a complaint about your employer in the Ministry of Human Resources & Emiratisation, you should expect to receive a response.
-After filing your complaint, you will likely receive an acknowledgment letter from the ministry and a packet of forms to complete.
-The most important form is the Claim for Wages Form, which you must submit with your payment request.
+After filing your complaint, you will likely receive an acknowledgement letter from the ministry and a packet of forms to complete.
+The most essential form is the Claim for Wages Form, which you must submit with your payment request.
 You may also be asked to provide supporting documentation, such as pay stubs or employee records.
 Once your claim is processed, you may receive a payment check or voucher in the mail.

 As of January 1, 2008, the Ministry has confirmed to Emirates 24|7 that they will no longer be paying retroactive compensation to Emiratis who were not permitted to work in the UAE from 2003 to 2006, as stipulated by Law No. 8 of 2004.
-If you have filed a complaint with the Ministry of Human Resources & Emiratisation, you may be wondering what will happen next.
+If you have filed a complaint with the Ministry of Human Resources & Emiratisation, you may wonder what will happen next.
 Here is a brief overview of the process:

 2. If the complaint cannot be resolved within a reasonable timeframe, the ministry may refer it to an arbitration committee for review.